pgbouncer/pgbouncer/README.md

 `-R` (reboot), and `-u` (switch user) switches will not work.

-To run PgBouncer as a Windows service, you need to configure the `service_name` parameter to set name for service.
+To run PgBouncer as a Windows service, you need to configure the `service_name` parameter to set a name for the service.
 Then:

 	$ pgbouncer -regservice config.ini

-To uninstall service:
+To uninstall the service:

 	$ pgbouncer -unregservice config.ini

 To use the Windows event log, set `syslog = 1` in the configuration file.
-But before that you need to register `pgbevent.dll`:
+But before that, you need to register `pgbevent.dll`:

 	$ regsvr32 pgbevent.dll